-The letters of AFJROTC stand for Air Force Junior Reserve Officers Training Corps.
-The AFJROTC mission is to develop citizens of character dedicated to serving their nation and community.
-AFJROTC cadets are educated and trained in citizenship; they are taught to serve the community; they develop responsibility, high moral character, and self-discipline.
-The USAF supports this effort free of charge to students in grades 9-12 by providing uniforms, equipment, funding, and instructors to the AAE.
+The letters of SFJROTC stand for Space Force Junior Reserve Officers Training Corps.
+The SFJROTC mission is to develop citizens of character dedicated to serving their nation and community.
+SFJROTC cadets are educated and trained in citizenship; they are taught to serve the community; they develop responsibility, high moral, character, and self-discipline.
+The USSF supports this effort free of charge to students in grades 9-12 by providing uniforms, equipment, funding, and instructors to the AAE.

-AFJROTC participation has no obligation whatsoever to join the military.
-AFJROTC is a great opportunity for AAE students to take a look at the military lifestyle with no strings attached.
-The only obligation is willingness to proudly wear the USAF uniform to school at least once a week.
+SFJROTC participation has no obligation whatsoever to join the military.
+SFJROTC is a great opportunity for AAE students to take a look at the military lifestyle with no strings attached.
+The only obligation is willingness to proudly wear the USSF uniform to school at least once a week.

 Good things do happen to those who wait patiently.
 AAE started up a JROTC unit in the middle of a school year - a very rare feat indeed - with 38 cadets - now there are over 100!
 Over one fourth of the AAE high school student population is enrolled in AFJROTC.
-Since 2007, AAE AFJROTC has earned countless awards as the only charter school in California (and one of only three charter schools worldwide) with an AFJROTC unit.
-Some of these awards include: two AFJROTC Distinguished Unit Awards; two AFJROTC Distinguished Unit with Merit
+Since 2007, AAE SFJROTC has earned countless awards as the only charter school in California (and one of only three charter schools worldwide) with an AFJROTC unit.
+Now we are the only high school in California and the only charter school in the world with a SFJROTC unit.
+Some of these awards include: eleven Distinguished Unit Awards; and four Distinguished Unit with Merit Awards.